 - The degree will be awarded upon the submission of a satisfactory thesis embodying the results of a supervised investigation.

-- The course of study and the topic of the thesis shall be approved by the Academic Board of the Faculty of Medicine.
+- The course of study and the topic of the thesis shall be approved by the Academic Board of the Otago Medical School.

-- One or two supervisors from members of the academic staff of the University will be appointed by the Academic Board of the Faculty of Medicine on the recommendation of the Head of Department concerned.
+- One or two supervisors from members of the academic staff of the University will be appointed by the Academic Board of the Otago Medical School on the recommendation of the Head of Department concerned.
 The primary supervisor shall be an academic staff member (at the level of lecturer or research fellow or above) of the University of Otago.
-At least one supervisor shall normally be from within the Faculty of Medicine.
+At least one supervisor shall normally be from within the Otago Medical School.

 - Candidates for the degree shall be full-time and may not hold any position of emolument or attend any other course without the approval of the Head of Department.